 Dr. Ducasse’s North York-based dental practice offers periodontal treatment to patients with all phases of periodontal disease.
 Periodontics is the dental specialty dealing with preventing, diagnosing and treating diseases of the surrounding tissues of the teeth.

-Scaling and root planing - The preventative treatment of gum disease (gingivitis) begins with scaling and root planing.
+The preventative treatment of gum disease (gingivitis) begins with scaling and root planing.
 Dental scaling is the process of manual or ultrasonic plaque, calculus and tartar removal from below the gumline.
 While root planing aims to decrease gum inflammation by scaling the roots to remove unwanted plaque and biofilm, encouraging natural healing of the gums.
 The benefit of scaling and root planing treatment is in preventing disease, bad breath and tooth loss.
 If left untreated, bacteria from periodontal infections can enter the bloodstream and cause cardiac or respiratory disease.

 Whether you require wisdom teeth extraction, tooth extraction due to impacted teeth or severe tooth decay from periodontal disease, Dr. Ducasse can discuss the process with you and perhaps recommend replacement of the missing tooth by restorative dentistry.
 Missing a tooth may cause side effects such as problems chewing or TMJ issues, which is why there is a clear benefit to replacing the extracted tooth.
 Wisdom teeth extraction may be necessary to prevent misalignment from impacted teeth, especially if they are growing sideways and are trapped beneath the gums.
 If left untreated, it may cause painful swelling and bacterial infection.
 Treatment involves administering anesthesia prior to extraction so that you will not feel pain during the extraction process.
 Dr. Ducasse will offer aftercare instructions once the procedure is completed.